chainguard-dev/melange/docs/md/melange_test.md

       --source-dir string             directory used for included sources --test-option strings           build options to enable
-      --test-package-append strings   extra packages to install for each of the test environments --workspace-dir string          directory used for the workspace at /home/build
+      --test-package-append strings   extra packages to install for each of the test environments -v, --volume strings                bind mount a volume(s) into the container (e.g., /host:/container) --workspace-dir string          directory used for the workspace at /home/build
 ```